-Two new temple presidents have been called by the First Presidency with their wives called as matrons.
-They will begin service on or about November 1.
+Five new temple presidents have been called by the First Presidency, with their wives called as matrons.
+They will begin service soon.

 Elder Douglas L. Callister, 70, Mueller Park 9th Ward, Bountiful Utah Mueller Park Stake, called as president of the Bountiful Utah Temple, succeeding President H. Bryan Richards.
 President Callister's wife, Jeannette McKibben Callister, will serve as temple matron.
 President Callister is a member of the Second Quorum of the Seventy.
 He has served as an Area Seventy, regional representative, president of the Minnesota Minneapolis Mission, stake president and bishop.
 A former attorney and founding partner of a law firm, he was born in Glendale, Calif., to Reed Eddington and Effie Norinne Richards Callister.

 Sister Callister is a ward Relief Society teacher.
 She served with her husband when he presided over the Minnesota Minneapolis Mission.
 She has also served as a stake Young Women president, ward Relief Society president, counselor and teacher.
 She was born in Glendale, Calif., to Frank Preston and Mabel Call McKibben.